ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Results

 \section{Results}

 The proposed model based on BERT document embedding generated 100 evolving topics on the DBLP dataset.
 For the arXiv dataset, the proposed model based on Data2Vec and BERT generated 130 and 110 evolving topics, respectively.
 On the other hand, BERTopic generated 500 global topics on the DBLP dataset and 120 global topics on the arXiv dataset.
-Since the number of topics generated by a dynamic topic model is not a sufficient indicator of quality or superiority over other models, we evaluate the performance of the topic models based on Topic Coherence (TC)~\cite{roder2015exploring} and Topic Diversity (TD)~\cite{dieng2019dynamic}, which are widely accepted by the community.

-\paragraph{Topic Coherence (TC)} This metric indicates the interpretability of a topic containing $m$ words and by estimating that a topic is highly coherent if it is represented by words that tend to occur in the same documents.
-TC, as defined in \cite{roder2015exploring}, is the average, over $N$ topics, of the normalized point-wise mutual information (NPMI) between each pair of words ($t_i^r$ and $t_i^s$) in topic $i$.